-- (9) Include aA plan for fire protection for the proposed facility prepared by or in consultation with a fire safety expert.; - (b) For electric transmission facilities, an assessment of electric and magnetic fields generated by the proposed facility and the potential impacts of such fields on public health and safety, based on current scientific knowledge.÷
+(9) A plan for fire protection for the proposed facility prepared by or in consultation with a fire safety expert.

+(b) For electric transmission facilities, an assessment of electric and magnetic fields generated by the proposed facility and the potential impacts of such fields on public health and safety, based on current scientific knowledge.